Truck Crash Litigation: Crafting and Challenging High Stakes Cases (2025 Edition)

 Andrew F. Marquis | Scopelitis, Garvin, Light, Hanson & Feary P.C

-Andrew Marquis serves clients in all aspects of trial litigation, specifically commercial matters including restrictive covenants, misappropriation of trade secrets, and breach of contract actions, as well as catastrophic injury actions.
-His practice includes continuous application of motor carrier regulatory issues in litigation.
-Marquis assists clients in litigation matters nationwide, and he has argued cases before the Indiana Supreme Court, the 6th Circuit Court of Appeals, and in state and federal courts across the country.
+Andrew F. Marquis is a partner at Scopelitis, Garvin, Light, Hanson & Feary, P.C., based in the firm’s Indianapolis office, where he serves clients in all aspects of trial litigation.
+His practice spans commercial matters—including restrictive covenants, misappropriation of trade secrets, and breach of contract actions—as well as catastrophic injury actions and includes the continuous application of motor carrier regulatory issues in litigation.
+Marquis assists clients in litigation matters nationwide and has argued cases before the Indiana Supreme Court, the 6th Circuit Court of Appeals, and in state and federal courts across the country.
+His practice concentrations include Litigation of Business Disputes; Highway Accident, Wrongful Death & Personal Injury Defense; and Cargo Claims & Freight Disputes.

-In law school, Marquis was the Executive Notes Editor of the Indiana International & Comparative Law Review.
-He also was a two-year advocate in the American Bar Association National Appellate Advocacy Competition in New York City.
+In law school, Marquis served as the Executive Notes Editor of the Indiana International & Comparative Law Review.
+He also was a two-year advocate in the American Bar Association National Appellate Advocacy Competition in New York City and received an academic scholarship for excellence in labor law at the Indiana University Robert H. McKinney School of Law.

 Agenda